Horizontal-org/Shira-website/docs/privacy-policy.md

 # 1. Introduction {#intro}
-Horizontal, the organization behind Shira, is deeply committed to user privacy and to the protection of user data.
-As a non-profit entirely dedicated to privacy rights, we design our products to collect as little information as necessary about our users; and whatever information we do collect, we do our best to anonymize and/or ensure that users give us informed consent to collect this data.
+Horizontal is the organization that makes Shira.
+Horizontal is deeply committed to user privacy and to the protection of user data.

+As a non-profit dedicated to privacy rights, we design our products to collect as little information as necessary about our users; and whatever information we do collect, we do our best to anonymize and/or ensure that users give us informed consent to collect this data.

-The statement below applies exclusively to Shira Cloud, that is the version of Shira available at https://shira.app and https://space.shira.app.
+The statement below applies exclusively to Shira Cloud, that is the version of Shira available at https://shira.app, https://space.shira.app, and https://quiz.shira.app.

 # 2. Data collected {#data-collected}
 The data that is created in Shira or that is generated when users use Shira can be divided into three categories: